Find out about the VAT liability of insurance transactions and insurance related services.

 - that document must be issued to the customer at or before the time the insurance transaction is entered into

-If these conditions aren’t met, there will continue to be no VAT chargeable on the amount collected by you and passed onto the insurer for the supply of insurance.
-Any fees or commission you receive for your services of arranging the insurance, but will be liable to tax at the same rate as the goods or services themselves.
+If these conditions are not met, there will continue to be no VAT chargeable on the amount collected by you and passed onto the insurer for the supply of insurance.
+Any fees or commission you receive for your services of arranging the insurance, however will be liable to tax at the same rate as the goods or services themselves.

 We realise that the disclosure provisions laid out in paragraph 11.3 may cause problems for businesses that effect transactions over the phone, or by some other means of electronic communication, whereby the customer and the salesperson are not physically together when the sale takes place.